DevonMartens/GiftCard-NFT/README.md

 This is a gamified gift Card NFT app.

+The original contract uses a merkle tree as it's whitelist.

 It is set up so that if a user tries to spend tokens but doesn't have the gift card or doesnt send the gift card with a sale the new holder can come claim.

 Will eventually be tied to a betting game of sorts.

+when burning is set to a new address holders of the "gift card" nft can run to burn it thier ERC20 tokens to go mint.

 Try running some of the following tasks: